How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Miscellaneous commutative algebra

 \chapter{Miscellaneous commutative algebra}

-By a ``ring'' in this book we mean a commutative ring with identity, and an integral domain is a ring without zero-divisors.
-In this chapter we briefly recall several notions related to rings.
+By a ``ring'' in this book we mean a commutative ring with identity.
+In this chapter we briefly recall several notions related to rings which are used in the book.